stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 In this sketch we'll simulate the undulation of a worm using a sine wave.

 The y position of each circle is defined by a sine wave.
-Each circle is sampling the same wave but with a slight increase ("piecewise velocity") of the input angle from the previous circle.
+Each circle is sampling the same wave but with a slight increase ("piecewise step") of the input angle from the previous circle.
 The angle used to control the left-most circle is also increasing ("meta velocity") with each frame.

 <iframe src="https://preview.p5js.org/stungeye/embed/i8tNeQg23" scrolling="no" frameborder="no"  width="400" height="292"></iframe>